Henrik Flåtnes

-Career
+Biography

 From Stokke, he competes for Tønsberg, he competed in Győr at the 2017 Youth Olympics.

 Flåtnes achieved a long jump of 7.63m indoors in 2019, which was a Norwegian U23 record.
 In 2019 he became the Norwegian outdoors triple jump champion at the Norwegian Athletics Championships, with a new personal best jump 15.46 meters.

 Flåtnes set a Norwegian indoor record long jump of 7.87 when he competed in the Karlsruhe Gold event in the World Athletics' indoor tour in January 2022.
 This bettered Martin Roe's 2018 record by six centimetres.

 Flåtnes jumped 7.79m to reach the final at the 2022 European Athletics Championships held in Munich, Germany, in August 2022.
 In the final he finished sixth with a 7.83m jump.

 Flåtnes won the gold medal in the men’s long jump with a personal best of 7.96m at the 2023 European Athletics U23 Championships in Espoo, Finland.
 It was an upgrade on the silver he won at the same event in the 2021 long jump in Tallinn, Estonia.